 On January 22, 2018, the Architectural Control Committee assigned its rights under the declarations of the seven residential areas to the Association, as reflected in the Assignment of Rights of Architectural Control Committee to Broadmoor Hills Homeowners Association recorded on February 13, 2018 at Reception No. 218016935, El Paso County Clerk and Recorder.

-Pursuant to Section 309 of the Original Declaration, any two or more sections of the Original Declaration may be amended or added to by an instrument signed and acknowledged by the Owners of at 3/4 of the Lots in the Subdivision.
+Pursuant to Section 309 of the Original Declaration, any two or more sections of the Original Declaration may be amended or added to by an instrument signed and acknowledged by the Owners of at least 3/4 of the Lots in the Subdivision.

 The Owners of at least 3/4 of the Lots in the Subdivision wish to amend and restate the Original Declaration and have determined this Declaration to be reasonable and not burdensome.